Teddy Thompson (album)

 Teddy Thompson is the self-titled, debut album by singer-songwriter Teddy Thompson, son of Richard and Linda Thompson.
 The album was released under Virgin Records on August 29, 2000.
-Friend and fellow singer-songwriter Rufus Wainwright contributes backing vocals on "So Easy" and co-wrote "Missing Children".
+His father plays guitar, friend and fellow singer-songwriter Rufus Wainwright contributes backing vocals on "So Easy" and co-wrote "Missing Children" and Emmylou Harris duets on "I Wonder if I Care as Much".